flybywiresim/docs/docs/dev-corner/qa-process.md

 List any issues or negatives with this PR test.
 It is best you also include your expectation (if different from the testing instructions).

-You can ommit this section if no negatives are found.
+You can omit this section if no negatives are found.

 ### "Conclusions" Section